TerryXhx/CS263-Project/README.md

-# Algorithm Correctness of Strassen’s Algorithm
+# Correctness of Strassen’s Algorithm
 The project for [CS 263 Programming languages, Spring 2021 ](https://jhc.sjtu.edu.cn/public/courses/CS263/).
-The main goal of the project is to prove the algorithm correctness of Strassen's algorithm for matrix multiplication.
+The main objective of the project is to prove the correctness of Strassen's algorithm for matrix multiplication.

 ## Project Overview

 ### Main files:

-- Zsum.v: Definition of Zsum and its properties to support the definition of matrix multiplication and the proof of its properties.
+- ```Zsum.v```: Definition of Zsum, its properties essential to the definition of matrix multiplication and the proof of the properties.
-- Matrix.v: Definition of matrices, operations and their properties.
+- ```Matrix.v```: Definition of matrix, its operations and properties.
-- Strassen.v: Definition of Strassen's algorithm, the proof of its correctness and some suupporting lemmas.
+- `Strassen.v`: Definition of Strassen's algorithm, the proof of relevant lemmas and algorithm correctness.

 ### Important Definitions